mfncooper/mockery/README.md

 The arguments to `registerMock` are as follows:

 * _module_, the name or path of the module for which a mock is being registered.
-This must exactly match the argument to `require`; there is no "clever" matching.
+This must exactly match the argument to `require` as it appears in the file that actually requires the module being mocked, not as it _would_ appear if required in the test file; there is no "clever" matching.
 * _mock_, the mock to be provided.
 Whatever is provided here is what will become the result of subsequent `require` calls; that is, the `exports` of the module.